akihito-takeuchi/qt-draggable-tab-widget/README.md

 # Qt Draggable tab widget

 This widget supports draggable tab.
 User can drag the tab to detach it from the tab widget.
+Python and C++ is supported.
+The codes were developed in following environment.

+* C++
+  * Linux (CentOS7) Qt 5.10.1
+  * macOS Qt 5.7.1
+* Python
+  * Linux (CentOS7) Qt 5.10.1 + PyQt5

+This documentation uses Python code.
+C++ is almost the same.

 ## Usage